greyhamwoohoo/appium-flutter-driver-net-bindings/README.md

 # appium-flutter-driver-net-bindings
 .Net Bindings for https://github.com/truongsinh/appium-flutter-driver

-# STATUS: VERY MUCH A WORK IN PROGRESS!
+# STATUS: Beta (Work in Progress)
-This is a spike/poc for my needs at the moment; the 'appium-flutter-driver' that these .Net bindings rely on is (in the above authors words!) an experimental 'pre-0.1.x version'.
-Expect breaking changes.
+This implementation is in a beta state for my needs at the moment; the 'appium-flutter-driver' that these .Net bindings rely on is (in the above authors words!) an experimental 'pre-0.1.x version'.

-This is currently in 'Bootstrapping' mode: finders are in place, a few key session methods and a few commands.
+Forewarned is forearmed: Expect breaking changes on both ends!

-Android is the focus for now.
+# Getting Started

 ## Version Compatibility Check
 This is very much a work in progress against Appium v1.17.1 and appium-flutter-driver@0.0.23.